rolazar/level-1-course-content/week-6/day-1/day-1.md

-# Week 6: Day 1 – Introduction to Comparisons and Control Structures
+# Week 6: Day 1 – Introduction to DOM Manipulation and Control Structures

-## Format: Morning (2 hours)
+## Session Outline

+Focus: Beginning with basic DOM manipulation in JavaScript, followed by an introduction to comparisons and control structures.

+## Objectives

+1. Gain familiarity with the Document Object Model (DOM) and learn basic DOM manipulation techniques.
-**Purpose:** Begin the week by diving into comparisons and control structures, paving the way for more complex logical constructs in JavaScript.
+2. Understand the role of comparisons and control structures in programming.
+3. Apply learned concepts through hands-on coding exercises.

+## Key Concepts

+### 1. Introduction to DOM Manipulation

+- Understanding the DOM: What it is and its importance in web development.
+- Basic DOM manipulation: Creating and appending elements.

+### 2. First Steps in DOM Manipulation

+- Creating an HTML container for dynamic content.
+- Using JavaScript to select elements and create new content.
+- Appending new elements to the DOM.

+### 3. Understanding Comparisons

+- The role of comparisons in programming logic.
+- Differentiating between comparison operators: `==`, `===`, `!=`, `!==`, `>`, `<`, `>=`, `<=`.

+### 4. Truthy and Falsy Values

+- Introduction to truthy and falsy concepts in JavaScript.
+- Practical implications of these values in conditional statements.

+### 5. Introduction to Control Structures

+- Exploring conditional statements: `if`, `else if`, and `else`.
+- Real-world application of these structures in web programming.

+## Interactive Elements

+- **Practical Demonstrations**: Live coding examples illustrating DOM manipulation.
+- **Code-Along Segments**: Participants will engage in coding exercises to apply the concepts of comparisons and control structures.
+- **Interactive Scenarios**: Use cases where students apply logical constructs to solve problems.

+## Wrap-Up

+- Recap of the day's content, focusing on DOM manipulation and its integration with logical structures.
+- Preview of the next session's topics.
+- Open Q&A session for clarifications and further discussions.

 ---

-## Hour 1: Understanding Comparisons

-### The Role of Comparisons in Programming (15 minutes):

-- Discuss the importance of comparisons in decision-making within code.
-- Highlight the fundamental comparison operators: `==`, `===`, `!=`, `!==`, `>`, `<`, `>=`, `<=`.

-### Truthy and Falsy Values (20 minutes):

-- Introduce the concepts of truthy and falsy in JavaScript.
-- Discuss scenarios where understanding these values is crucial.

-### Hands-On Comparisons (25 minutes):

-- Engage students with exercises centered on making comparisons.
-- Examples could include comparing numbers, strings, or checking the validity of user input.

----

-## Hour 2: Diving into Control Structures

-### Introduction to `if`, `else if`, and `else` (20 minutes):

-- Explain the basic structure of conditional statements.
-- Showcase scenarios where different conditions lead to different code execution paths.

-### Practical Application: Interactive Scenarios (25 minutes):

-- Provide students with real-world scenarios where they must use comparisons and control structures to determine outcomes.
-- Challenges might include validating form input, determining pricing based on user roles, or generating custom messages based on user behavior.

-### Wrap-Up and Day's Recap (15 minutes):

-- Sum up the key takeaways related to comparisons and control structures.
-- Offer a preview of Day 2, hinting at the introduction of loops and their pivotal role in repetitive tasks.
+**Note for Instructors**: This session is designed to be interactive and engaging.
+Encourage students to think creatively when applying the concepts in their code.
+Provide ample examples and be ready to assist in the hands-on exercises.